Code-Institute-Submissions/Project-8/README.md

 This issue is still remain unresolved :
 ![error detected on IE](img/font_error.png)
 ## Deployment
-Github pages was used to host my portfolio website.
+Github page was used to host my portfolio website.
 It was deployed directly from the master branch, and therefore any chages made was promptly updated accordingly.

 [My Portfolio Website](https://suchan5.github.io/Project-1/)
 [My Github Page](https://github.com/suchan5/Project-1)